Our team

 Charlie Muegge, Instructor

 I’ve been camping since I was a child.
-Through this I gained not only skills but believe these experiences shaped me into who I am today, and allowed me to connect with others in a truly unique way, making lifelong bonds.
+Through this, I gained not only skills but also the belief that these experiences shaped me into who I am today, and allowed me to connect with others in a truly unique way, making lifelong bonds.

 Sebastian Jenkins, Canadian Independent School Travel Advisor (Canada and International)